satellytes/satellytes.com/blog-posts/getting-started-gatsby-next-remix.md

 ```

 > 💡 The object returned by `getStaticProps` can include other keys besides `props`, such as `revalidate`. `revalidate` is set to `false` by default, but can also contain the amount in seconds after which a page re-generation can occur.
 In this way, individual static pages can be changed at a certain interval after being built.
-This is called [Incremental Static Regeneration (ISR)](https://vercel.com/docs/concepts/next.js/incremental-static-regeneration).
+This is called [Incremental Static Regeneration (ISR)](https://vercel.com/docs/concepts/next.js/incremental-static-regeneration) and also known as "stale-while-revalidate".

 #### **Remix**

-Remix supports only server side rendering.
-An example of this can be found in the section below.
+Remix only supports server side rendering, but this need not be a disadvantage.
+This is because CDN with proper caching headers will always be fast, except for cold requests (e.g. the first request).
+If the backend is too slow on these cold requests, this is a problem from the backend, which should then be improved.
+Also, it should be assumed that cold requests are rare.
+If this is not the case, it is a business problem and not a technical problem.

 ## Server Side Rendering (SSR)

-With server side rendering (SSR), the HTML is rebuilt for each request.
+With server side rendering (SSR), the HTML is built on each request.
 All three frameworks support SSR.
+Usually, you use SSR in combination with a CDN to improve performance and responsiveness.

 #### **Gatsby**